benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L3.png)

 - _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities
-- _per →_ - _S1_ is the set of one or more (when following a quantifier - see Q249, Q250) blue/logical/red entities directly right of the aggregation
+- _per →_ - _S1_ is the set of one or more (when following a quantifier) blue/logical/red entities directly right of the aggregation

 - L3 appears below a relationship.
 The relationship may be wrapped by an 'L' or an 'O'
 - all _S1_ entities should be within scope at the relationship (see _scope_ later on)